Are you facing issues each time while trying to run wizard or import, append, or linking files in Access?

 After following the instructions, you will get the message: “There are no disabled items”.
 If you, re-run Microsoft Access or Microsoft Office Setup, the error still occurs.

-The most obvious reason for this error is that the copy of Microsoft Access 2010 stand-alone version is getting installed on a machine.
+The most obvious reason for this error is that the copy of the Microsoft Access 2010 stand-alone version is getting installed on a machine.
 Where a Microsoft Office 2010 Professional suite is installed during the installation of Microsoft Office 2010 Professional, Access was set to “Not Available.”

 Try the following manual fixes to resolve Microsoft Access can’t start this wizard error.